 MODERN FURNITURE, EH?

-British inventor Keith Dixon, 40, is creating a range of household furniture that hovers off the around to give a feeling of weightlessness.
+British inventor Kelth Dixon, 40, is creating a range of household furniture that hovers off the ground to give a feeling of weightlessness.
 The Lounger, for instance, is an armchair that floats.
-Magnets in the seat and base repel each other, forcing the seat to float at a height of up to 36 centimetres.
-It can support a person who weighs 265 pounds.
-Although there are some claims that magnetic fields can help ease back and muscle pain, Mr. Dixon, who originally trained as a chef, warns that the chair is not to be used by anybody with a pacemaker.
+Magnets in the seal and base repel each other, forcing the seat to float at a height of the 16 feelingstee, 15 and 1911.
+British inventor Keith Dixon, 40, up to 36 centimetres.
+It can supup to 36 centimetres.
+It can sup-port a person who weighs 265 pounds.
+Although there are some claims that magnetic fields can help ease back and muscle pain, Mr. Dixon, who originally trained as a chef, warns that the chair is not to be used by anychair is not to be used by any body with a pacemaker.
 It may also affect a nearby television set, discolouring the picture, and if you sit down with your wallet in your pocket, the magnets may wipe your credit cards.
-Source: The Sunday Times of London http://www.gizmag.com/the-ukp-5875-magnetic-floating-lounger/8704/
+Source: The Sunday Times